Consultant Speech and Language Therapist

 6. No fee will be charged for time spent planning outside of the therapy sessions.

 2. Fees for all therapy sessions must be paid online in advance.
-Alternatively, a valid cheque or cash may be given at the end of each session in a block of therapy.
+Alternatively, a valid cheque or cash may be given in person at the end of each session in a block of therapy.

 3. Additional reports, meetings or visits will be invoiced once completed.
 Caroline Murphy will seek your agreement prior to undertaking any additional work that will incur further fees or charges.